Understanding Stomach Cancer

 According to the American Cancer Society, there will be about 26,380 new cases of stomach cancer diagnosed in the United States this year (15,900 in men and 10,480 in women).

 Stomach cancer typically affects older people, with the average age of diagnosis being 68.
 About six of every 10 people diagnosed with stomach cancer each year are 65 or older.
+This, however, isn’t the case for Cami as she’s only in her 30s.
+And her cancer is stage 4, also known as metastatic, which means it’s spread to other parts of her body.

 Symptoms of this disease include: